v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/define-mail-flow-rules-to-encrypt-email.md

 For information about the components that make up mail flow rules and how mail flow rules work, see [Mail flow rules (transport rules) in Exchange Online](https://technet.microsoft.com/library/jj919238%28v=exchg.150%29.aspx).
 For additional information about how mail flow rules work with Azure Information Protection, see [Configuring Exchange Online mail flow rules for Azure Information Protection labels](https://docs.microsoft.com/azure/information-protection/deploy-use/configure-exo-rules).

 ## Hybrid Exchange environments: Do this first
 On-premises users can send encrypted mail using OME if you route email through Exchange Online.
-In order to do this, you need to configure mail flow to flow from your email server to Office 365.
-Once you've configured mail to flow through Office 365, you can make mail flow rules for OME by using this article.
+In order to do this, you need to configure mail to flow from your email server to Office 365.
+Once you've configured mail to flow through Office 365, then you can make mail flow rules for OME by using this article.

 For instructions, see [Set up connectors to route mail between Office 365 and your own email servers](https://docs.microsoft.com/exchange/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail).
 In particular, complete the steps in "Part 2: Configure mail to flow from your email server to Office 365".